alioso/d8-front-end-development/exercise_constructing_a_basic_theme.md

       css/print.css: { media: print }
 ```
 The stylesheets have an optional scope option.
 They can be under a "theme", or "base" etc scope.
 This will define the weight/order in which they will be loaded.
 This is important once you get to load external libraries to get a proper order for your styles overrides.

+Step 6: Add CSS to your theme.
+Add two folders in your mytheme folder.
+A css folder and a js folder.
+Add a styles.css and a scripts.js and place them in their newly created respective folders.
+Go to your Home page and view your site.
+At this stage you could override how your site looks entirely with CSS, using the default markup of Drupal.
+We’ll circle back to our JS file later in this document.